btozer/gmg/README.md

     alias gmg='pythonw ~/anaconda/lib/python3/site-packages/gmg/gmg.py'

-Then (it required) add the executable directory to your $PATH variable by repeating the progess, e.g.:
+Then you can (optionally) add the executable directory to your $PATH variable by repeating the progess. e.g.:

     export $PATH=$PATH:~/anaconda/lib/python3/site-packages/gmg/

-Now, in a fresh terminal, simple type "gmg" on the command line to launch the software.
+Now, in a fresh terminal, simple type "gmg" on the command line to launch the software. e.g.:

+    gmg

 Getting started